 Central Guest House: Our full report

 The building is a slightly unprepossessing grey structure with a secure car park to the side, accessed by an electric gate for which you are given a remote control on arrival.
 There is no garden as such, although there is a small covered courtyard with tables and chairs at the back of the property.

-The Central has eight bedrooms.
+Central Guest House has eight bedrooms.
 Six are in the main part of the house, four upstairs and two downstairs.
-Outside, is a family room sleeping four and a particularly spacious room usually reserved for honeymooners.
+A separate building houses a family room sleeping four, and a particularly spacious room that is usually reserved for honeymooners.
 All are large, with high ceilings, white walls, dark mahogany furniture, comfortable (extra-length) double or twin beds and crisp white linen.
 Each room has air conditioning, a safe, a flat-screen satellite TV, a hairdryer, and WiFi access.
-Each also has its own spotlessly clean white en-suite bathroom with a powerful shower or a bath, although three rooms have a shower and a bath.
+Each also has its own en-suite bathroom with a powerful shower or a bath, although three rooms have a shower and a bath.

-Outside the rooms on each floor is a well-stocked communal minibar, thoughtfully located to avoid noise from the fridge at night.
+Outside the rooms on each floor is a well-stocked communal minibar.
 This is run as an honesty bar with a small selection of drinks, a tea and coffee station, and sweet and savoury snacks.
 The two outside rooms each have a minibar inside the room.

-The main facilities at the Central Guest House include a comfortable lounge with an open fireplace, with nice touches such as interesting coffee-table books and sherry and glasses left out for guests.
-A buffet-style breakfast is served in the adjacent small dining room, while outside is a small courtyard with a braai area that guests can use.
+The main facilities at the Central Guest House include a lounge with an open fireplace, with nice touches such as interesting coffee-table books and sherry and glasses left out for guests.
+A buffet-style breakfast is served in the adjacent small dining room, while outside the small courtyard has a braai area for guests to use on request.

-Our viewThe Central Guest House is a cosy, comfortable and welcoming guesthouse, run by owners who clearly care for the guesthouse and its guests.
-It probably won’t be the highlight of your trip to Namibia, but it is a reliably good base for a few nights' stay in Swakopmund.
+Our viewThe Central Guest House is a simple yet comfortable guesthouse, although it could do with some refurbishment.
+It probably won't be the highlight of your trip to Namibia, but it is a reasonable budget option for a few nights' stay in Swakopmund.

 Ideal length of stay: 2–3 nights